shiroha-233/RoadWeaver/README.md

 - [x] Slab transitions
 - [x] Bezier curve smoothing

-## Notes
+## 🚨Notes

+>[!NOTE]
-- The more structures configured to locate when loading a world, the longer world creation takes, but the more complete the road network
+> - The more structures configured to locate when loading a world, the longer world creation takes, but the more complete the road network
-- Roads cannot generate on already-loaded chunks, so don't approach road segments before they finish generating
+> - Roads cannot generate on already-loaded chunks, so don't approach road segments before they finish generating